Find Cheap Auto Insurance Quotes in Virginia

 - you don’t pay your insurance premiums on time

-- you don’t present your vehicle for inspection, if you’ve chosen insurance that covers physical damage to your car
+- you don’t present your vehicle for inspection if you’ve chosen insurance that covers physical damage to your car

 As soon as the problem is resolved, you may reapply for insurance.

 When you apply for insurance through the VAIP, you must purchase the minimum limits of coverage required by the Virginia Financial Responsibility Law.
-You can get higher limits, or optional coverage that is not required by law but will further protect your assets.
+You can get higher limits or optional coverage that is not required by law but will further protect your assets.
 These limits of coverage are shown in the tables below.

 Virginia allows coverage limits for Collision and "Other Than Collision" to be set by your insurance company.
 Some insurers may not offer this coverage based on how they assess you as a risk.
 Others will cover you, but at rates and coverage limits they negotiate with you.

-VAIP Premiums and Payments
+VAIP premiums and payments

-You'll usually be able to find better auto insurance rates in the regular market than through the VAIP.
+You'll usually be able to find cheaper auto insurance rates in the regular market than through the VAIP.
 Based on your driving record and the nature of your eligibility points among other factors, your premium could be a lot more expensive.
-For some context, premiums in Virginia’s voluntary market are somewhat “middle of the pack” compared to other states, with the average Virginian driver paying $1,114 annually for auto insurance.
+For some context, premiums in Virginia’s voluntary market are somewhat "middle of the pack" compared to other states, with the average Virginian driver paying $1,114 annually for auto insurance.

 The VAIP offers two different payment plans: a Full Annual Premium Payment Option and an Installment Payment Option.
 Talk with your agent about which payment option will be more suitable for you based on your financial circumstances:

-- Full Annual Premium Payment Option - When you apply for coverage through the VAIP, you will have to pay 100% of the premium with your application
+- Full Annual Premium Payment Option: When you apply for coverage through the VAIP, you will have to pay 100% of the premium with your application.

 - Installment Premium Payment Option: You will have to submit a deposit of 40% of the premium up front, followed by a 30% payment within the first three months of your policy period, and the remaining balance before the end of the first six months of your policy.